Announcement regarding Restorative Engagement and Redress Scheme

 A consultation paper was prepared to seek feedback from current and former employees of Victoria Police and their families.
 Organisations with an interest in the scheme were invited by letter to make a submission.

-Views submitted will be considered by the government in making decisions about a Victoria Police restorative engagement and redress scheme.
+Views submitted were considered by the government in making decisions about a Victoria Police restorative engagement and redress scheme.

 What is a restorative engagement and redress scheme?